tristanfisher-archive/check_load_auto_cpu/README.md

 check_load_auto_cpu
 ===================

-cpu load can be meaningless.  more so when it's not even related to the number of cores you have.  this fixes the latter, godspeed on the former
+cpu load can be meaningless --  more so when it's not even related to the number of cores you have.  this tries to address the latter. your mileage may vary on the former.

     usage: check_load_auto_cpu [-h] [-v] [-t [TIME]] [-c CRITICAL] [-w WARNING] [-d]